5 Different Types of Wasps in Minnesota

 by bslindgren is licensed under CC BY-NC-SA 2.0

 This is among the types of wasps in Minnesota.
-They are usually yellow and black in color, hence their name.
+They are usually yellow and black, hence their name.

 Yellowjackets are known for their aggressive behavior and ability to sting multiple times.